Time flies …

 Jewel Square

-Ta-Dah … – another square from Pam!
+Ta-Dah … – another new design by Pam!

 I followed Pam’s colour way 1 using the following colours